xavinanegron/TheMetMixer/README.md

 <br>

 ## Contributors
-This application was created with the help of the following contributors:  [@AMorganH](https://github.com/AMorganH)
+This application was built with the help of the following contributors:  [@AMorganH](https://github.com/AMorganH)
 ## Live Demo
 Check out the live demo here: [The Met Mixer](https://the-met-mixer.vercel.app/)